subinoybiswas/Python/README.md

 # About this Repo
-### I intent to upload my works on Python in in repo.
+### I intent to upload my works on Python in this repo.